Strange stars admixed with mirror dark matter: confronting observations of XTE J1814-338: Summary

 In this paper, we have investigated the structure and properties of SSs admixed with MDM and their implications for recent NS observations.
 Our study demonstrates that this novel approach, incorporating MDM into the EOS of SQM, provides a viable explanation for the observed mass and radius measurements of several key astrophysical objects.

+To assess the robustness of our SS+MDM framework, we conducted a sensitivity analysis of key parameters, such as the bag constant B and the MDM mass fraction $f_D$.
+Variations in $B$ within the allowed range (131.5 MeV to 140.8 MeV) were found to significantly affect the predicted radii of SSs, with lower values of $B$ leading to more compact configurations.
+Similarly, changes in the strong interaction coupling constant $\alpha_S$ introduced shifts in the mass-radius curves, emphasizing the importance of constraining these parameters through independent observations.
+For the MDM component, the mass fraction $f_D$ showed the most pronounced influence on the model’s ability to reproduce the observed properties of XTE J1814-338.
+Stars with $f_D$ outside the range of 71.8\% to 82.2\% were unable to match the measured compactness of XTE J1814-338.

-First, we successfully explained the mass and radius observations of PSR J0740+6620, PSR J0030+0451, PSR J0437-4715, and the central compact object within the supernova remnant HESS J1731-347.
-These objects were modeled as pure SSs without the need for additional dark matter components.
-The results show that SSs alone can account for the majority of observational data, further supporting the hypothesis that SQM may exist as the true ground state of baryonic matter.
-The results are consistent with previous studies and confirm that SSs provide a plausible explanation for these NS observations.
+Building on this analysis, we first applied our framework to explain the mass and radius observations of PSR J0740+6620, PSR J0030+0451, PSR J0437-4715, and the central compact object within the supernova remnant HESS J1731-347.
+These objects were modeled as pure SSs without requiring additional dark matter components.
+The results demonstrate that standard SSs can account for the majority of the observational data, supporting the hypothesis that SQM may represent the true ground state of baryonic matter.
+This consistency with previous studies reinforces the plausibility of SSs as an explanation for these NS observations.

 Horvath et al. \cite{Horvath2023} examined XMMU J173203.3-344518 in the remnant HESS J1731-347, proposing it as an SS due to its low mass and small radius, which challenge traditional NS models.
 Their analysis, based on quark matter equations of state and color-flavor-locked phases, supports the idea that SSs could explain both low-mass and heavier compact objects.
 This aligns with our findings for XTE J1814-338, strengthening the case for SQM in exotic compact stars.
 Our model, incorporating MDM, complements their work by offering a mechanism to explain unusual compact star properties, expanding the scope of SS candidates.